toumetis-ds/data-scientist-interview/README.md

 The objective of this exercise is to design a model that can classify the operational mode of a set of industrial machines.

 Each machine was instrumented with a set of sensors and the data from these sensors has been collected and stored in a time series data base.
-Additionally the operational mode has been labelled be an expert for each timestep.
+Additionally the operational mode has been labelled be an expert for each timestep for each machine.
 A csv dump of the database including the expert labels is avaialble to support this task

 ## Requirements
 1. Design a model that can classify the operational mode of a machine based on its time series data.